hawkgg/yarosvet/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 2.6 =

+* Improvement: Use core version of CodeMirror (requires WordPress 4.9+)
+* Improvement: Performance on grid layout sub menus
+* Improvement: Accessibility - keyboard navigation and screen reader improvements
+* Improvement: Allow a container_id to be specified as an Active Menu Instance
+* Improvement: Swap out admin menu icon from font icon to SVG
+* Fix: JS Lint JavaScript
+* Fix: Compatiblity with ACF Pro Select2 fields
+* Fix: WPML Language selector.
+Language selector position now respects the position set in the WPML options
+* Fix: Apply 'no-headers' styling to grid layout sub menus
+* Fix: 'Hide Sub Menu on mobile' option doesn't apply to mega menus
+* Fix: Prevent CSS from being auto loaded
+* Fix: Grid Layout: Title and descriprion are pushed below the icon when the description wraps onto two lines
+* Change: Always show mega-indicator arrow on mobile (allows for unbinding events from the link itself)

 = 2.5.3.2 =